iyobo/jollofjs/readme.md

 Right now, the app you created has only one model `User`.

-See the Jollof Wiki for how to work with Models.
+See the [Jollof docs](http://jollofjs.com/docs) for how to work with Models.